-Many of our competitors, including the large OTAs, have substantially more experience with respect to offering flights, car rentals and activities and have access to more content to promote user interaction with an inspirational product.
-If our efforts to integrate additional verticals into our website and to create more inspirational content are unsuccessful, or if our competitors can provide more attractive advertising terms to potential advertisers or more attractive content to users, we may be unable to provide as broad a set of search results or as interesting content to our users as our competitors are able to provide.
-In addition, we may be unable to monetize flights, car rentals and activities successfully or to the same degree as our competitors.
-We may also be unsuccessful in transforming general interest in inspirational travel content into interactions with our website that we are ultimately able to monetize.
+Many of our competitors, including the large OTAs, have substantially more experience with respect to monetizing content and offering various industry participants B2B solutions and have access to more content to promote user interaction with an inspirational product.
+If our efforts to improve our product, to enhance customers' experience and retention, to monetize additional lines of B2B solutions and to create more inspirational content are unsuccessful, or if our competitors can provide more attractive advertising terms or products to potential advertisers or more attractive content to users, we may be unable to improve our financial performance to the same extent as we plan or at all.
+As we begin to launch and scale B2B solutions that will refer traffic to our advertisers from more diverse sources, we may be unable to monetize traffic at levels we have achieved in the past.
 The materialization of any of these risks may have a material adverse effect on our business, results of operations, financial condition and prospects.